ningocnguyen/ningocnguyen/README.md

 Passionate about bridging the gap between messy, raw data and scalable data infrastructure.

-I started my journey analyzing financial statements and assessing risks, which made me realize that the numbers we rely on are only as good as the pipelines delivering them.
+I started my journey analyzing financial statements and market risks, which made me realize that the numbers we rely on are only as good as the pipelines delivering them.

 Today, I use my analytical background to engineer robust, business-ready data ecosystems that transform raw data into clear, actionable insights.